Earlwood Aboriginal Art Site: Heritage listing

-As at 6 September 2013, the Aboriginal art site at Earlwood is of State heritage significance as it provides clear and intact evidence of Aboriginal occupation of the area prior to European settlement.
-Comprising a rockshelter, midden and stencil work, the site offers a rare and unique insight into the daily life as well as the routine and ceremonial culture of the Bidigal people prior to European contact.
-Its significance is strengthened in that it is a rare example of such an intact surviving occupation site in a highly urbanised setting.
+As of 6 September 2013, the Aboriginal art site at Earlwood is of State heritage significance as evidence of Aboriginal occupation of the area prior to European settlement.
+Comprising a rockshelter, midden, and stencil work, the site provides insight into the life and culture of the Bidigal people prior to European contact.
+It is an example of a surviving occupation site in an urbanised setting.

 The Aboriginal art and midden site at Earlwood is of State significance as both a rare and representative example of painted stencil art including foot stencils, from the Sydney basin, providing a basis for cross comparison with other regional styles across NSW.

 The site is exceptionally rare within the local area, being the only one of its kind in the City of Canterbury, and is also rare within the central Sydney region and the State, both for its combination of art and midden deposit, and especially for the presence of rare foot stencils.

 The site is historically and culturally associated with the Bidigal Aboriginal people.

 The site has the a high potential to reveal archaeological data and thus increase the understanding of the site and similar sites and their integration into traditional Aboriginal life and culture.
 The midden deposit may contain artefacts, and evidence relating to diet and subsistence, and the environment of the Cooks River valley prior to European settlement.
 A detailed recording of the painted stencils may also have the potential to provide enhanced knowledge about the creation of stencil sites in the Sydney region and provide a basis of comparison with similar sites across NSW.

 Earlwood Aboriginal Art Site was listed on the New South Wales State Heritage Register on 27 November 2009 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.